Vimjas/vim-testbed/README.md

 [vader.vim](https://github.com/junegunn/vader.vim) provides a pretty straightforward way to test Vim plugins.
 But, you'll only be testing on the version of Vim you have installed.
-Then there's the issue of running automated tests with Travis-CI where you have to either:
+Then there's the issue of running automated tests with CI where you have to either:

 - Build Vim from source which takes an eternity, then run your tests.
-- Use the version that came with Ubuntu 12.04 which means you're only testing your plugin's ability to run on 7.3.429.
+- Use the version that comes pre-installed which means you're only testing your plugin's ability to run on some specific, possibly older version.

 With this base image, you can build the versions you need and reuse them in future tests.